-Antihero definition: An antihero can be defined as a protagonist, main character, in a literary work that does not exhibit traditional heroic qualities.
+Antihero definition: An antihero can be defined as a protagonist, main character, in a literary work who does not exhibit traditional heroic qualities.

 What is an Antihero?

-An antihero is a main character in a literary work that does not exhibit traditional heroic qualities such as bravery or honest, but instead, can be described as ordinary or even display such unappealing qualities such as dishonesty.
+An antihero is a main character in a literary work who does not exhibit traditional heroic qualities such as bravery or honesty, but instead, can be described as ordinary or even display unappealing qualities such as dishonesty.

 Example of Antihero